-Monday Tuesday Wednesday Thursday Friday Day 29 Day 30 Day 31 Day 32 Day 33 Travel to Melrose Camp Craft Hike to Rankins Return from Paired Solo Camp Out Hike back to Showgrounds Pack Up History Tour of Melrose "Oldest town in the Flinders" Navigation Training Paired Solo Camp Out Solo Camp Out Travel back to Wambana
+Monday Tuesday Wednesday Thursday Friday

+Day 30 Day 31 Day 32 Day 33 Day 34

+Travel to Melrose Hike to Rankins Return from Paired Solo Return from Solo Camp Travel back to Wambana

+Solo Camp Out

+History Tour of Melrose "Oldest town in the Flinders" Paired Solo Camp Out Solo Camp Out Hike out to Bartagunya Pack up Gear pack up

 As part of this expedition your son will participate in a Paired Solo where he and another student will camp out together.
 Your son and his partner will be approximately 100 metres from other pairs.
 The Wambana staff will be stationed at a central location.
 The following night your son will participate in a solo camp out where he will set up camp on his own and spend up to 24 hours at this location where he will write his final 1000-word reflective essay.
 Your son will be approximately 100 metres from other students.
 The Wambana staff will be stationed at a central location.
-The following morning, groups hike back into Melrose, clean and pack up and head back to Wambana.
+The following morning, groups hike back to Bartagunya, before returning to the showgrounds to clean and pack up.
+The boys then return to Wambana early on the Friday morning.